colabottles/toddl/posts/accessibe-is-not-your-friend.md

 ## EDIT (28 July, 2021)

-After some research when seeing a tweet, I looked up Shldon, who is in fact real.
+After some research when seeing a tweet, I looked up Sheldon, who is in fact real.
 And a person with a disability.
+Don't come at me with "You're attacking a disabled person."
+I'm not, I'm questioning professional ethics and confirmation bias.
 However, the irony remains.

 Sheldon is real.
 Sheldon is also a person with a disability.
 Yet, Sheldon created a Twitter account to disparage remarks made by Karl.
 The account was created in July.
 Had one follower.
 Which reeks of new.